 If you want to know more about soil moisture, read on.
 Otherwise, skip to the bottom section on caring for your moisture meter.

 Each soil has its own water holding capacity.
 For example, if you have sandy soil that is saturated with water, gravity will pull any excess water downward, away from plant roots.
-If you have clay soil, as we do in the Bay Area, water may be present, but much of it will be unavailable to plant roots.
+If you have clay soil, as we do here in San Jose, water may be present, but much of it will be unavailable to plant roots.
 This is because clay has many small spaces with which to hold tightly to water molecules.
 [Adding organic material to clay soil increases the availability of that water.]
 The extent to which soil holds onto water is called its soil moisture tension.
 Soil moisture tension is measured in centibars (cbar).
-Most plants perform best between 40 and 80 cbar.
+Most plants perform best between 40 and 80 cbar:

 When plant roots are unable to pull water from a soil, it will have reached its wilting point.
 The permanent wilting point occurs at 15 to 20% for clay soil, 10 to 15% in loamy soil, and at 5 to 10% in sandy soil.